404answernotfound/flig/README.md

-flig start [branch name] # start new branch flig moveto [branch name] # checkout to branch flig add [single file, *] # stages changes flig save [--withMaster] # commits staged changes and if --withMaster is true, tries to merge latest master after committing flig sync # pulls latest, if conflict tries to resolve, pushes.
+flig start [branch name] # start new branch flig moveto [branch name] # checkout to branch flig add [single file, *] # stages changes flig save [--align] # commits staged changes and if --align is true, tries to merge latest master after committing flig sync # pulls latest, if conflict tries to resolve, pushes.
 By default checkout master, pull latest, merge master into branch, pull latest from branch, push. flig pick [--withoutSaving [origin] commit hash] # cherry picks specific commit, if --withoutSaving is active does only add without committing (-n) flig forward [number] # goes to next commit in the tree/branch, if exists.
 By default number is 1 unless specified flig backward [number] # goes to previous commit in the tree/branch, if exists.
-By default number is 1 unless specified flig revert [--n number [--commit commit hash]] # git reset to HEAD^number or specific commit flig config # asks user.name and user.email to add to local .git/config file flig show config # full local config flig show logs # full logs --oneline (should also show which branches are @ pinpoint)
+By default number is 1 unless specified flig revert [--n number [--commit commit hash]] # git reset to HEAD^number or specific commit flig show config # full local config flig show logs # full logs --oneline (should also show which branches are @ pinpoint) flig learn [-l, --lesson] # interactive game for learning git while using it, --lesson goes directly to a specific chapter
 ```